pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 Solving level one of the puzzle gives us the clue: `ATBASH`.

 **ATBASH** is a monoalphabetic substitution cipher.
-This cipher was originally used to encrypt the Hebrew alphabet.
+This cipher was originally used to encrypt the Hebrew alphabets.
 This cipher system can be modified to any writing system where the alphabets/characters are in standard order.